shawnjb/lua-standard-library/README.md

 ## Motivation

 As the developer of this repository, providing a useful resource for other developers is something I've always found intriguing.
 I believe that these tools can easily be integrated into a variety of Lua projects, adding powerful functionality and making it easier for developers to build the applications they envision.
 I hope that other developers will find these resources useful and will be able to utilize them to create even more impressive projects with Lua.

+## More Information

+For more information on the tools included in this repository, please refer to the [documentation](./docs/README.md).